Azure/data-api-builder/docs/getting-started/getting-started-mysql-db.md

 ### REST Endpoint

-REST endpoint is made available at the path (make sure to keep in mind that the url path is treated as Case Sensitive):
+The REST endpoint is made available at the path (make sure to keep in mind that the url path is treated as Case Sensitive):

 ```
 /api/<entity>